quora/pyanalyze/docs/type_evaluation.md

   ergonomical way to produce a standardized error if something is not supported in the current version or platform.
-- Guidance on what the return annotation of an evaluation function should be.
-Most likely, it is treated as the default return type if execution reaches the end of the evaluation function.
-It can be omitted if the evaluation function always return.
 - Add a `warn()` mechanism to warn on particular invocations.
 This can be useful as a mechanism to produce deprecation warnings.